pigeonflight/ECAssignmentBox/Products/ECAssignmentBox/README.txt

 which will take care of updating your system.

-Then restart your zope instance and use the Add/Remove products page in Site Setup to install ECAssigmentBox.
+Then restart your zope instance and use the Add/Remove products page in Site Setup to install ECAssignmentBox.

 .. _buildout: http://pypi.python.org/pypi/zc.buildout